Fourest06/Notey-Django-React/README.md

 Search Functionality: Displays all notes when the search bar is empty, providing a comprehensive view of all notes.

+Note: These responsive design changes were made by me and are not part of the original tutorial.

 Tutorial: This project is based on the tutorial by Code with Clinton.
 You can view the tutorial here (https://www.youtube.com/watch?v=fHc9AfHllwc) to learn more about the development process.